Information-theoretic interpretation of quantum formalism: Introduction

 \section{Introduction}

 Basically, data are stored in a definite register, but in 1948 C.~E.~Shannon~\cite{shannon} construed a sequence of symbols as a stochastic process, giving rise to information theory.
-He thus rejoined the core concepts of thermodynamics, revealed by the pioneering work of Lèo Szilard on Maxwell's demon dating back to 1929~\cite{szilard, brillouin}, opening a new horizon sometimes viewed as the ultimate explanatory principle in physics~\cite{wheeler1,landauer}.
+He thus joined the core concepts of thermodynamics, revealed by the pioneering work of Lèo Szilard on Maxwell's demon dating back to 1929~\cite{szilard, brillouin}, opening a new horizon sometimes viewed as the ultimate explanatory principle in physics~\cite{wheeler1,landauer}.
 Nowadays, classical information theory focuses essentially on uncertain discrete variables.
 In 1957, E.~T.~Jaynes incorporated the Shannon's concept of entropy in the Bayesian inference theory~\cite{jaynes}.
-Later, contemplating quantum mechanical formalism, Jaynes noted in 1989 that quantum formalism is strongly reminiscent of the Bayesian model~\cite{clearing}.
-More explicitly, C.~M.~Caves, C.~A.~Fuchs, and R.~Schack~\cite{caves3} proposed in 2002 in a seminal paper to understand quantum probability within a Bayesian framework.
-Fuchs coined afterwards the term \enquote{QBism}~\cite{fuchs2} for \enquote{Quantum Bayesianism} to describe this view, especially acknowledged by N. David Mermin~\cite{mermin5}.
+Later, contemplating quantum mechanical formalism, Jaynes noted in 1989~\cite{clearing} that this formalism is strongly reminiscent of the Bayesian model.
+More explicitly, C.~M.~Caves, C.~A.~Fuchs, and R.~Schack~\cite{caves3} proposed in 2002 in a seminal paper especially endorsed by N. D. Mermin~\cite{mermin5}, to understand quantum probability within a Bayesian framework.
+Fuchs coined the term \enquote{QBism}~\cite{fuchs2} for \enquote{Quantum Bayesianism} to describe this view.

-Independently, in a pair of papers~\cite{mf3,mf4}, we have demonstrated that the crucial principle to benefit from the efficiency of Bayesian theory in \emph{conventional computation} is to regard calculation as a statistical estimation~\cite{boyd} of the involved variables.
-Technically, this means \emph{taking probabilities for the very unknowns} of the problem instead of the variables themselves and next equating the calculation to an optimization process.
+Independently, in a pair of papers~\cite{mf3,mf4}, we demonstrated that a surprising way to deeply boost \emph{conventional computation} is to regard calculation as a Bayesian estimation~\cite{boyd} of the Boolean variables involved.
+This means applying probability theory as an alternative tool to solve a mathematical problem, although the uncertainty about the solution sought has nothing to do with that of a conventional random problem.
+This nevertheless works because standard probability laws are just the extension of Aristotelian logic rules to cases where the variables are uncertain, as pointed out by R. T. Cox~\cite{cox} and E. T. Jaynes~\cite{jaynes}.
+Technically, this implies \emph{taking probabilities for the very unknowns} of the problem instead of the variables themselves and next equating the calculation to a problem of inference.